norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

   for methods, as outlined above).
 Lambda behave like methods for parameter assignment.

+- Procs with multiple parameters can be passed a single array argument, which will be automatically "splatted".

 `proc` and `Proc.new` are used to create regular procs, while `lambda` and `->` create lambdas.

+At first, it seems possible to convert between regular procs and lambdas like
+this: `lambda &my_proc`.
+It turns out that the resulting lambda behaves like a proc regarding the aspects listed above!
+So put otherwise, this conversation is perfectly pointless, and in fact doesn't do anything (i.e. `lambda &my_proc` returns `my_proc`).

 ### Curly Brackets (`{}`) vs `do .. end`